+UCLA is a living laboratory for biodiversity research and teaching with students, faculty and staff collaborating on campus.
 In 2015, a team of students in the Sustainability Action Research program conducted bird and insect surveys and identified 37 species of birds.
-UCLA is a living laboratory for biodiversity research and teaching with students, faculty and staff collaborating on campus.
 The Shaffer Lab is studying reptiles and amphibians on campus and Tom Gillespie‘s classes conduct research on an area of campus known as Sage Hill.
-These projects and others contribute to the Sustainable LA Grand Challenge, a university-wide research project that will develop a plan for the LA region to reach 100% sustainability in energy and water by 2050 while enhancing biodiversity.

 Stone Canyon Restoration Project

 UCLA students, staff, and faculty have partnered with The Bay Foundation and thousands of volunteers to help restore the ecosystem of the only natural creek on campus.
+These efforts are currently led by Professor Alison Lipman and the student organization Ecological Restoration Association at UCLA.
 Serving as a “living laboratory”, this area teaches students how to restore natural habitats by removing invasive species and allowing natives to thrive.

 On the south of campus, the Mildred E. Mathias Botanical Garden (MEMBG) is a living museum, having special collections designed to assist the undergraduate teaching mission at UCLA and to augment the capability for research on campus.
 MEMBG serves as a long-term repository for unusual plants, a refugium for biodiversity.
 This facility offers its educational content to the campus community, residents of Los Angeles, and visitors from around the world to enhance learning about plants and promote greater appreciation for relevance of plants to society.

-Not far from the botanical garden, near the Court of Sciences is an area between Franz Hall and Geology fondly called “Hummingbird Alley”.
-UCLA assistant researcher Melanie Barboni is known widely on campus and now across the nation as the “hummingbird whisperer”.
+Not far from the botanical garden, near the Court of Sciences is an area between Franz Hall and Geology fondly called “Hummingbird Alley” or “Hummingbird Canyon.
+Former UCLA assistant researcher Melanie Barboni became known widely on campus and now across the nation as the “hummingbird whisperer“.
 She began feeding hummingbirds from her office and the population grew to a colony of 200 plus birds.
-Other hotspots for hummingbirds include the Sculpture Garden, and the patio at the Institute of the Environment and Sustainability.
+Once Melanie left UCLA and the feeder project ended, students in the Bruin Birding Club got a grant from the Audubon Plants for Birds program to remove ivy and plant native pollinator supportive plants in the area to create more habitat for the hummingbirds.
+Other hotspots for hummingbirds include the botanical garden, Sculpture Garden, and the patio at the Institute of the Environment and Sustainability.

 Off campus, the UCLA Stunt Ranch Santa Monica Mountains Reserve forms one of 39 ecological reserves operated by the University of California Natural Reserve System (NRS), and is the only reserve managed by UCLA .The NRS network of reserves spread across all parts of California provides venues for world-class research and education in the environmental sciences, and is a unique resource unparalleled anywhere else in the world.